Prescribed temporary structures application guidelines

 - Where an alternative method relates to a structural matter, refer to Section 5.12 and the Alternative method report template (DOCX, 83.93 KB).

-- Where an alternative method relates to a fire safety matter referred to in Sections 6.1 to 6.6, the applicant must provide a fire engineering report conforming to the Australian Fire Engineering Guidelines 2021 (AFEG) and an r126 Certificate of Compliance in accordance with Section 4 of this guideline from a endorsed fire safety engineer who did not prepare the design.
+- Where an alternative method relates to a fire safety matter referred to in Sections 6.1 to 6.6, the applicant must provide a performance solution final report in accordance with A2G2 of the BCA and an r126 Certificate of Compliance in accordance with Section 4 of this guideline from an endorsed fire safety engineer who did not prepare the design.